-She is very active in her community's efforts to end homlessness, to end the school to prison pipeline and ending the stigmas associated with having a criminal record.
+She is very active in her community's efforts to end homelessness, to end the school to prison pipeline and ending the stigmas associated with having a criminal record.
 She enjoys going to church, feeding and socializing with the homeless through outreach, playing games and trivia, traveling, volunteering, youth and adult mentoring, watching movies, cooking and singing karaoke.

-Andez Jones- Director
+Andez Jones- Treasurer